 Synopsis ANYSET(inout PTR any_pointer, in PTR any_data_buffer) // Inserts data into an any.
 Usage Com mon to client s and servers.
 Description The ANYSET function copies the supplied data, which is placed in the data buffer by the application, into the any.
 ANYSET allocates the memory that is required to store the value of the any.
 You must call TYPESET before calling ANYSET, to set the typecode of the any.
 Ensure that this typecode matches the type of the data being copied to the any.
-The address of the edata_buffer is passed as s an out pa rameter to ANYSET.
-Parameters The parameters for ANYSET can be described as follows: any_pointer This is an inout parameter that is a p address in memory where the any is s any data_buffer the data to be s buffer is passed to Example The example can be broken dov vn as follows : 1.
-Consider the following IDL : interface - attrib }; test { ute any myan y; 2. following coc le in the idlmo me represents embernameT İ nclude mer er generates the nber (where ember that contains dcl 1 test 3 resu myany_type] lt pased, ptr ir it(svsnull());
+The address of the edata_buffer is passed a s an out pa rameter to ANYSET.
+Parameters The parameters fo or ANYSET can be described l as follows: : pointer This is an in address in m pointer to the stored. any data_buffer s the data to be s buffer is passed to Example The example can be broken dov vn as follows 3: 1.
+Consider the following IDL : interface - attrib }; test { ute any myan у; 2. following coc de in the idlm me represents embernameT İ include mer er generates the nber (where ember that contains dcl 1 test 3 resu myany_type ] lt based, ptr ir nit(sysnull());